Jordan Reyne

 Jordan Reyne is an experimental musician currently residing in Toruń, Poland.
 Jordan's sound has been variously described as "industrial-tinged folk" and "antipodean Steampunk" yet defies any cut and dried genre description.
 She combines the two usually disparate genres of folk and industrial, bringing in Celtic vocal melody, historically-based narrative and the sounds of steam, iron and industrial "found sound".
 Several of her releases are set in the time of the Industrial Revolution.

 Early life

 Reyne came from England.
 Soon after her birth, her parents moved with her to New Zealand.
-Reyne grew up in an isolated community on the west coast of New Zealand's South Island, 30 km south of Westport.
+Reyne grew up in an isolated community on the west coast of New Zealand's South Island, 30km south of Westport.
 As a teenager, Reyne moved to New Zealand's North Island where she studied software engineering at the Central Institute of Technology in Wellington.
 She later moved to Auckland to study philosophy at the University of Auckland before leaving for Germany in 2006.
 Jordan remained in Germany until 2011, when she relocated to the UK.